The following is a roundup of breaking news from around the Las Vegas valley.

 Las Vegas Metropolitan Police say a serious injury crashed occurred when a Nissan Altima traveling southbound on Los Feliz Street failed to yield at a stop sign at the intersection at Lake Mead Boulevard and was struck by a Nissan Titan.
 The Titan left the roadway and struck an NV Energy electrical box.
 The driver and passenger in the Titan fled the scene.
 The driver of the Altima was transported to UMC with serious injuries and is suspected of being impaired, according to officials.

 Las Vegas Metropolitan Police report that a man was running across the street on North Las Vegas Boulevard, near Cathedral Way, when he was struck by a Nissan Altima after falling down in front of the moving vehicle.
 The man was declared deceased and the driver of the Nissan remained at the scene.
+The Clark County coroner later identified the victim as 30-year-old Matthew Lickie, city of residence unknown.
+Cause of death was multiple blunt force injuries and his death was ruled as an accident.

 Watch KTNV news and livestreams on Roku and Apple TV